-Obtainable from the UAE Ministry of Environment & Water (MOEW) and valid for 30 days from the date of issue.
+Obtainable from the UAE Ministry of Climate Change & Environment (MOCCAE) (previously known as Ministry of Environment & Water (MOEW)) and valid for 30 days from the date of issue.
 Be aware, however, that the country you're travelling to may require that the certificate is issued much closer to the date of departure.

 Your pet's travel box must meet IATA standards; any other travel box will be refused by the airline.
 It also must be the right size.
 Read much more about the art and science of travel boxes here: